 In Japan, there’s been a good amount of discourse about “otaku” and what they represent.

 The word sparks different ideas: from pop culture nerds to fanatics to anti-social to sexual perversion, even pedophilic.
 Others argue that otaku reflect the Japanese “kawaii” culture— from cat-eared girls to Tamagotchi pocket pets to cosplay — an “obsession” with cuteness, childhood, and media that “postpones the pressures of adulthood.”
-In America, otaku is mostly just a word to describe people who like anime.
+There are ways in which the “Japanese-ness” of otaku can’t be taken out of the term, but in America, otaku is mostly just a word to describe people who like anime.

 In “Beyond Maids and Megannekko: Examining the Moe Phenomeon,” Michael Bowman says that the Japanese meaning of “moe” is debated — somewhere between “budding” like budding affection or “to burn” like burn with passion.
 Bowman makes distinctions between narrative moe (derived from a character’s actions, personality or back-story) and non-narrative moe (specific visual characteristics like physical appearance, clothing and costume).
 In his book “The Soul of Anime,” Ian Condry defines otaku as “people who express love for virtual 2D characters.”
 So, simply put, moe is the positive feelings otaku have for anime characters.
 Just like there are different kinds of love, moe can range from friendship, familial love, the awe you feel when you see a puppy or kitten, infatuation, eroticism, etc.